 Where to meet me:

-With Afra Pujol i Campeny, I am organising the 2025 edition of DiGS.
-Stay tuned for more!
+With Afra Pujol i Campeny, I am organising the 2025 edition of DiGS, to take place at Trinity College, Oxford.

 I am co-convener for the Occitan Reading Group, which meets weekly.
 We read and translate Old and Modern Occitan texts.
 If you're in Oxford, you're very welcome to join!
 You don't need to have any prior knowledge of Occitan (though being familiar with a Romance language is recommended).
-More information here.